Zilliqa/dev-portal-old/README.md

 ## Contributing

-PRs and feedback is welcome.
+PRs and feedback are welcome.

 ## Examples